sagol-python-for-neuroscientists/textbook-public/assignment3/HW3.md

 ```

+The folder in question is `base`, also located in this repo.

 2. _Morse Code Interpreter:_
 Write a program that reads a text file (`lorem.txt`), converts it to Morse code and writes it back
 to a new file called `lorem_morse.txt`.
 In the new file, each (Morse) word should be in a new line.
-Don't loop over the string.
-Rather, use built-in Python string methods to do the heavy lifting.
+**Don't loop over the string.** Rather, use built-in Python string methods to do the _heavy lifting_.

 ```python